Performance Artist, Los Angeles

 Speaking about her process of creation, the artist states that she does not rehearse performances but rather tests durational actions, in order to develop the physical and mental fortitude to perform.

-During her stay in Berlin, Salmon plans to develop such durational movements and spend time observing and participating in the dynamics of the city.
-After the residency, she will bring together her impressions in a performance that will take place from the 21st to the 25th of August 2018.
+During her stay in Berlin, Salmon developed such durational movements and spent time observing and participating in the dynamics of the city.
+After the residency, she brought together her impressions in the solo exhibition, r/evolving.